 Safety is our number one core value and highest operational priority.
-Our safety performance metrics under the FY21 STIP included (i) consolidated air accidents ("AA"), which is a measure of aircraft accidents that accounts for the severity of any damage or injuries sustained during such events, for the fiscal year compared to a preset target; and (ii) personal injury events as measured by a lost time incident severity rate reflecting the number of lost work days experienced expressed as a rate per 100 full-time employees ("LTISR").
-AA and LTISR each account for 12.5% (together accounting for 25%) of the weighting for the FY21 STIP.
+Our safety performance metrics under the TYE22 STIP included (i) consolidated air accidents as determined in accordance with the International Civil Aviation Organization ("ICAO") classification ("ICAO AA"), which is a measure of aircraft accidents that accounts for the severity of any damage or injuries sustained during such events, for the fiscal year compared to a preset target; and (ii) personal injury events as measured by a lost time incident severity rate ("LTISR") reflecting the number of lost work days experienced expressed as a rate per 100 full-time employees.
+ICAO AA and LTISR each account for 12.5% (together accounting for 25%) of the weighting for the TYE22 STIP.
 Both of these safety performance metrics are measured at the consolidated corporate level.